 4. Conrad N. Hilton lost almost 53 percent of his net worth through the estate tax.

 5. Joseph Robbie, owner of the Miami Dolphins, lost almost 45 percent of his net worth through the estate tax.

-Estate planning is an important part of preparation for the future protection of your family by protecting your assets after you pass on.
-It’s a subject that is often avoided because of the negative inference, but it is a subject that everyone needs to pay some attention to.
+Estate planning is also an important part of preparation for the future protection of your family, by protecting your assets after you pass on.
+It’s a subject that is often avoided because of the negative connotations, but it is a subject that families with wealth need to pay some attention to.

 Many people only think about estate planning as they approach retirement age.
 It is important though to look at estate planning much earlier.
-As soon as you start earning money, acquiring assets as a professional, and certainly when you start a family; you need to begin to plan ahead to prepare for the inevitable.
+How soon?
+As soon as you start earning decent money, acquiring sizable assets, and certainly when you start a family; you need to begin to plan ahead to prepare for the inevitable.
 Death is inevitable and estate planning plays an important part in relieving your loved ones of difficult decisions during their grief.